-1 .A student athlete must have earned at least 6 term credits the preceding school year or 3 term credit the preceding term.
+1. A student athlete must have earned at least 6 term credits the preceding school year or 3 term credits the preceding term.

-2. A student athlete must not be nineteen years of age on or before August 1.

-3. A student athlete is permitted eight terms of eligibility beginning with the ninth grade.

-4. A student athlete must be taking at least three subjects per term.

-5. A student athlete must have a medical examination before he/she participates in a practice or game.

-6. A student athlete must have his/her parent/guardian complete the parent consent form.
-(Athletic participation and/or weight training)

-7. A student athlete must comply with all eligibility rules as set forth by T.S.S.A.A.
+- 2. A student athlete must not be nineteen years of age on or before August 1st. - 3.
+A student athlete is permitted eight terms of eligibility beginning with the ninth grade. - 4.
+A student athlete must be taking at least three subjects per term. - 5.
+A student athlete must have an annual medical examination before he/she participates in a practice or game. - 6.
+A student athlete must have his/her parent/guardian complete the parent consent form (athletic participation and/or weight training). - 7.
+A student athlete must comply with all eligibility rules as set forth by TSSAA.